A Day of Judgement (AKA "Stormbringer") (1981)

 Starring: William T. Hicks, Harris Bloodworth, Deborah Bloodworth

-I say a lot of times around here that I'm a religious skeptic and this is true as far as I could try; I believe in a higher power but I don't see and believe in a single true religion or belief, thus making me a very open kind of guy.
+I say a lot of times around here that I'm a religious skeptic; I believe in a higher power but I don't see and believe in a single true religion or belief, thus making me a very open kind of guy.

 Now, can I say the same for my bodycount viewings?
 Honestly, though I would like some variation from your standard "teens go to a bad place then die horribly", a movie of this formulaic sub-genre has to do something really worthwhile to satisfy my bloodlust.
 Thus my curiosity peaked when I read about this Pro-Christian slasher, where most reviews are overwhelmingly negative.
 Will its preachy taters show me otherwise or will I join the many who consider this as utter garbage?